kubernetes-enterprise-logging-workshop/workshop/installing-and-running-fluentd.md

 the above command will pull the image and override it default command, instead the command will print out the full version of Fluentd that is running.

-> COMMENT: this image musy have the following addons:
->
-> * Monitor / Debug Plugin
-> * Prometheus plugins

 ## Step 2: Volumes

 Docker containers can have access to files located in the host system through _volumes_.
 The kelw repository project contains two main directories that are used along the laboratory: